-- Frying oil, such as canola or vegetable oil*
+- neutral oil, such as canola or vegetable oil

-- Prepare the ham: Cut the ham into small pieces and place in the bowl of your food processor with the blade in place.
-Pulse until ham is finely ground.
+- 1. Prepare the ham: Cut the ham into small pieces and place in the bowl of your food processor with the blade in place.
+Pulse until ham is well ground, but some larger pieces remain.
 2. Make the croquettes: Melt butter over medium heat in medium nonstick saucepan.
-3. Add 2 tbsp flour, and stir to combine.
-4. Cook flour and butter mixture, stirring occasionally for 2 minutes.
-5. Slowly whisk in milk and spices until no lumps are present, and cook (stirring occasionally) until thickened, about 2-3 minutes.
-6. Once thickened, turn off heat and fold in ham, sliced scallion, 1/2 cup cheese.
-You can do this directly in the pan, or in a mixing bowl, whatever is easier for you.
-7. Once well combined, allow to cool, then transfer the mixture to an airtight container and place in the refrigerator for at least 3 hours, or up to overnight.
-8. Once mixture has chilled, fold in additional 1/2 cup shredded cheddar.
-9. To form the balls, I like to portion them out with a medium ice cream scoop, gently roll them with my hands into balls, then transfer to a parchment-lined baking sheet.
-Once all the balls are formed, you can (carefully) begin the dredging frying process, but I like to pop the tray back into the fridge for 1-2 hours to let the balls firm up some before dredging and frying.
-10. Once balls are firm, set you your dredging station.
-11. Add flour to a medium bowl or large rimmed plate and season with salt and pepper, whisking to combine.
-12. Set cracker crumbs in a similar bowl/plate.
-13. In a smaller bowl, whisk together eggs and milk.
-14. To dredge: Carefully coat each ball in flour, then egg, then cracker crumbs.
-Place back on to parchment-lined sheet, and repeat until all balls are coated.
-15. Heat 1/2” of frying oil in a deep, wide skillet or frying pan over medium-high hear for 3-4 minutes.
-16. Set a cooling rack set over a baking sheet close to your work station for cooling/draining the croquettes as you fry.
-17. Working in batches, fry the croquettes in oil on medium-high heat for 1-2 minutes a side, flipping once (gently) with a spatula, pressing down gently when you flip.
-Croquettes should be golden.
-18. Once both sides are fried, transfer to the cooling rack set over a baking sheet and continue to work in batches until all croquettes are fried.
-19. Serve hot with dipping sauce of choice (I love Ken’s honey mustard!)
+3. Add 2 tablespoon flour, and stir to combine.
+4. Cook flour and butter mixture, stirring occasionally for 2 minutes.5.
+Slowly whisk in milk and spices until no lumps are present, and cook (stirring occasionally) until thickened, about 2-3 minutes.6.
+Once thickened, turn off heat and fold in ham, and sliced scallion.
+Once combined, fold in the cheddar.
+For best results, transfer the mixture to an airtight container and place in the refrigerator for at least 2 hours, or up to overnight.7.
+When ready to fry, Form into roughly 2” balls, and transfer to a parchment lined sheet.
+8. Add flour to a medium bowl or large rimmed plate and season with salt and pepper, whisking to combine.
+9. Set cracker crumbs in a similar bowl/plate.10.
+In a smaller bowl, whisk together eggs and milk.11.
+To dredge: Carefully coat each ball in flour, then egg, then cracker crumbs.
+Place back on to parchment-lined sheet, and repeat until all balls are coated12.
+Heat 1” of neutral frying oil in a deep, wide skillet or frying pan over medium-high hear for 3-4 minutes.13.
+Set a cooling rack set over a baking sheet close to your work station for cooling/draining the croquettes as you fry.14.
+Working in batches, fry the croquettes in oil on medium-high heat for 1-2 minutes a side, flipping once (gently) with a spatula, pressing down gently when you flip.
+Croquettes should be golden.15.
+Once both sides are fried, transfer to rack, and continue to work in batches until all croquettes are fried.16.
+Serve hot with dipping sauce of choice (I love Ken’s honey mustard!)

 I used leftover pieces of spiral sliced honey ham for this recipe, but you could use any thick sliced ham of your choosing for this recipe!
 Even ham steak would work well.
 Just cut it into small chinks and grind in the food processor.